peerkar/liferay-gsearch/binaries/7.1/2019-01-27/README.md

 # 2019-01-27

+Liferay GSearch application binaries.
 This build has been tested with the following portal versions:

 * DXP 7.1 fixpacks 0,1,2,3,4,5,6
 * CE 7.1 GA2